niiccoo2/RC-Tank/README.md

 #### 12:00 | .5 hours

 Finally I got to test it, this test was a bit flawed though, because I found out that the usb hub I was using was really old, so it was unable to stream camera data over it.
 For camera I had someone follow on google meet so I could see what I was doing.
 Other than me getting car sick from the shaky camera, the test was pretty good, the latency was not amazing, but it was semi drivable.
 So hopefully once I get a new usb hub, the built in camera will be better!
 (Video will be from second test)

+### Sunday, November 30th | 2.33 hours

+#### 10:00 | 2 hours

+Spent a while trying to set up WebRTC.
+It should have much better latency but I was unable to get it working.
+I just wanted to drive the car so I reverted to using MJPEG.

+#### 14:00 | .33 hours

+DROVE THE CAR.
+There are a lot of things to add BUT ITS USABLE!!!
+Things that happend (so I remember):

+- Latency is not horible, but WebRTC is still a good thing to add
+- You tend to sverve a lot because of the (even if small) latency...
+- Need to figure out how to read bettery voltage.
+This could be from ESC's or make my own thing.
+- I think I broke the webcam because there are PCB trace looking things in my view.
+It's still driveable but should fix it.

+[Put video here]

+This is the first part of this project that I am submitting to [Moonshot](https://moonshot.hackclub.com).
+As of here I am at **65.46** hours!

 ## CAD designs